 Six weeks later, we are introduced to the REAL cast.
 Okay, so it was a fake out.
 I’m okay with that except now the film has two false starts.
 Which means the film doesn’t get going until almost twenty minutes.
 The characters are terrible but the acting is fine.
 Danielle Panabaker (who I remember for Sky High) is good as the lead character Jenna.
 Also, Jared Padalecki from Supernatural is fine as Clay, a sad biker looking for his lost sister—one of the characters attacked by Jason in the film’s second beginning.

 Clay crosses paths with Jenna’s group on their way to Crystal Lake to hang out at Jenna’s boyfriend’s (Travis Van Winkle) parent’s cabin.
-I won’t go too in-depth on the other characters as they’re a blur.
+I won’t go too in-depth on the other characters as they are a blur.
 I didn’t even realize two blonde women in the film were two different characters.
 There’s also a stoner kid, Chewie (Aaron Yoo), who Wikipedia makes a point of saying “Aaron Yoo’s performance as the marijuana-smoking Chewie was praised by critics who gave the film both positive and negative reviews.”
-I guess you have to look for something positive.
+Nice work, Chewie.

 This is where most Friday the 13th films meander.
 All the characters are settled and we wait for exciting things to happen.
 One benefit to this story is Clay’s search for his sister keeps the momentum going.
 I’m not invested but it’s a helluva a lot better than watching these dumbshits exchange terrible first draft dialogue.